adammitha/STAT201-group-project/feedback/feedback-ta.md

 "We chose three neighborhoods that we believe are representative of different economic classes present in Vancouver, in terms of median wealth:" --- previously you were looking at mean wealth (fixed!)

-"We're hoping to compare crime rates across years in neighborhoods that represent a reasonable distribution of incomes." --- What is unreasonable about using the full dataset of all neighbourhoods?
-Don't all neighbourhoods give the true distribution of incomes in Vancouver?
-Selecting 1 neighbourhood of each "class" feels like you're artificially modifying the socioeconomic composition of your data to fit your belief about how Vancouver should be.
-What if, in reality, Vancouver is composed of many low income neighbourhoods and only a couple wealthy ones?
+"We're hoping to compare crime rates across years in neighborhoods that represent a reasonable distribution of incomes." --- What is unreasonable about using the full dataset of all neighborhoods?
+Don't all neighborhoods give the true distribution of incomes in Vancouver?
+Selecting 1 neighborhood of each "class" feels like you're artificially modifying the socioeconomic composition of your data to fit your belief about how Vancouver should be.
+What if, in reality, Vancouver is composed of many low income neighborhoods and only a couple wealthy ones?
-More justification as to why you select 3 neighbourhoods, of different economic classes, is needed.
-For example, do you plan to look at how theft rates have changed within different economic classes of neighbourhoods?
+More justification as to why you select 3 neighborhoods, of different economic classes, is needed.
+For example, do you plan to look at how theft rates have changed within different economic classes of neighborhoods?
 Or are you trying to make sure you have a sample that is somehow representative of Vancouver and you're controlling for a lurking variable?
 If your goal is to quantify changes in theft rate in Vancouver, then why not use all data from all of Vancouver? (we just used all data)
-Why these three neighbourhoods in particular?
-Yes, they may each be from a different wealth class, but there must be other ways to take a sample of 1 neighbourhood from each class.
-If someone was reviewing your work they would want to know why you picked these three and want to know that you didn't just cherry pick neighbourhoods that made your results more significant. (this will be changed)
+Why these three neighborhoods in particular?
+Yes, they may each be from a different wealth class, but there must be other ways to take a sample of 1 neighborhood from each class.
+If someone was reviewing your work they would want to know why you picked these three and want to know that you didn't just cherry pick neighborhoods that made your results more significant. (this will be changed)

 "A line plot of total crime over time" --- Isn't your data only reported crimes, not total crime like you specified to be your population? (done!)